BLasan/ABRHolidays/README.md

 ![alt text](https://s3.amazonaws.com/creativetim_bucket/products/85/original/opt_nud_angular_thumbnail.jpg)

-**Bootstrap 4 Support**
-Now UI Dashboard Angular is built on top of the much awaited Bootstrap 4.
-This makes starting a new project very simple.
-It also provides benefits if you are already working on a Bootstrap 4 project; you can just import the Now UI Dashboard Angular style over it.
-Most of the elements have been redesigned; but if you are using an element we have not touched, it will fall back to the Bootstrap default.

 **Example Pages**
 We wanted to fully display the power of this dashboard, so the kit comes packed with examples showing you how to use the components.
 Inside the product you will find: